IHT & Farms - The Current Position

 Introduction

-The Autumn Budget has sent shockwaves through the farming community - with Agricultural and Business Relief slashed to 50% from April 2026, the financial landscape is changing fast.
+The Autumn Budget 2024 sent shockwaves through the farming community - with Agricultural and Business Relief for Inheritance Tax (IHT) slashed to 50% from April 2026.
+The financial landscape is changing fast now that the draft legislation has been published.
+These changes could lead to significantly higher IHT liabilities, making full farm succession planning not just important, but urgent.

+Lifetime transfers are now a key strategy, but Capital Gains Tax and funding options, including potential farm sales, must also be addressed.
+Farmers will be producing “hit lists” of possible assets to sell.
 Gain clarity in a time of uncertainty.
-This full-day course will guide you through the implications of the reduced reliefs, the possible extension to April 2027, and the political unpredictability - including the Reform Party’s pledge for 0% IHT.
+This full-day course will guide you through the implications of the reduced reliefs, combined with the political unpredictability - including the Reform Party’s pledge for 0% IHT.

 Secure your place today and ensure your clients or farm business are prepared for what’s ahead.